Physical Activity in Health Promotion Lab

 Improving resources for physical activity for childcare providers

 We have worked with the Nebraska Department of Health and Human Services and Nebraska Go NAP SACC (Nutrition and Physical Activity Self-Assessment for Child Care) to inventory and develop seasonal physical activity resources to support childcare providers in achieving best practices for the promotion of physical activity.
 These resources are provided below.
-Additionally, training regarding the seasonal resource guides can be found here.

 - Active Music Ideas

 - Additional Physical Activity-Related Training